micuintus/harbour-Berlin-Vegan/README.md

 ----

-Berlin-Vegan for iOS and SailfishOS is being developed with the free and open source cross-platform framework [Qt](https://www.qt.io/).
-While the app uses jolla's native Qt-based SDK on SailfishOS, on iOS it is realized with the cross-platform [V-Play Engine](https://v-play.net/).
+Berlin-Vegan for SailfishOS, iOS and Android is being developed with the free and open source cross-platform framework [Qt](https://www.qt.io/).
+While the app uses jolla's native Qt-based SDK on SailfishOS, on Android and iOS it is realized with the cross-platform [V-Play Engine](https://v-play.net/).

 Moreover, this application greatfully makes use of [third party Free Software projects](https://github.com/micuintus/harbour-Berlin-Vegan/blob/master/qml/pages/about/AboutBerlinVegan.qml#L299).